 Christmas at Jacksonville

-As you are all set to find the best holiday experiences, you will not want to miss out on the holiday-related events in Jacksonville, Northeast Florida.
-Soothing the eyes right after Thanksgiving are the Jacksonville Light Boat Parade, The Jacksonville Landing and the Palm Valley Boat Parade.
+As you are all set to find the best holiday experiences, you will not want to miss out on the Christmas events in Jacksonville, Northeast Florida.
+Entertaining everyone right after Thanksgiving are many events such as the Jacksonville Light Boat Parade, The Jacksonville Landing, and the Palm Valley Boat Parade.

 The St. Johns Town Center is your shopping headquarters for everything you have on your list and things that did not even cross your mind.
-They have everything covered and will not fail to deliver you with the best products.
 They have almost all the local and national brands from where you can purchase your Christmas decorations and gifts.
-They also have a gigantic 32-foot-long tree where you can take pictures with Santa at the Santa House.
+Get your kids along with you and reserve a Fastpass to get pictures with Santa by skipping the line.

 2. Attend the Winter Fest in Jacksonville Beach